Scipio Africanus Jones: Practice of law

 Jones was accepted into the American Bar Association in 1889.
 Shortly thereafter, he was admitted to practice in the circuit court of Pulaski County, which includes Little Rock.
 In 1900, he was admitted to the state Supreme Court, followed by the United States District Court (1901), the United States Supreme Court (1905), and the United States Court of Appeals (1914).
 He served as the first treasurer of the National Negro Bar Association when it was formed in Little Rock in 1910 as an auxiliary of the NNBL.

 Jones was the National Attorney General of the Mosaic Templars of America, an organization founded by John E. Bush and Chester W. Keatts, was, at the time, one of the largest African-American fraternal organizations in the nation, and one of the largest black-owned business enterprises.
 The organization provided burial and life insurance to members; operated a building and loan association, a newspaper, a nursing school, and a hospital; and offered other social programs to the community.
 Its international headquarters were located in Little Rock, Arkansas.

 Jones also served as the attorney, counselor, and legal adviser for several other African-American fraternal organizations, including the International Order of Twelve and Knights and Daughters of Tabor, which also had its headquarters in Arkansas, a few blocks from the Mosaic Templars.
 He successfully defended the Grand Lodge of the Knights of Pythias when the Arkansas Insurance Commission attempted to put them out of business.
 Because of his work with African-American fraternal organizations, he was called "the Gibraltar of Negro fraternal beneficiary societies."

 In 1915, when Fred A. Isgrig was judge of the Little Rock police court, Isgrig disqualified himself in a case.
 City Attorney, Harry C. Hale, nominated Jones to act as judge.
-As all the parties were blacks, as were the witnesses and attorneys except Hale, Hale thought it proper to have a Negro judge preside at this particular trial.
+As all the parties were African Americans, as were the witnesses and attorneys except Hale, Hale thought it proper to have a black judge preside at this particular trial.
 Jones was elected special judge.
-The election of a Negro justice so angered W. N. Lee, a white lawyer from Little Rock who was originally from Mississippi, that he engaged in fisticuffs with Hale for nominating Jones.
-He said that he would not live in a state in which white people would elect a Negro.
+The election of an African American justice so angered W. N. Lee, a white lawyer from Little Rock who was originally from Mississippi, that he engaged in fisticuffs with Hale for nominating Jones.
+He said that he would not live in a state in which white people would elect an African American.
 The trial was held about ten o'clock in the morning and Lee left the state about four o'clock that afternoon and never returned.